bricksdont/WMT19RefDA/README.md

 - or in our source-based evaluation campaign on Appraise, run by Christian Federmann: https://github.com/cfedermann/WMT19SrcDA

 This translates to **16 completed tasks** in total, on Turkle or Appraise, per primary system.

+**Update and clarification 5/22**: We are now aware that some tasks in ZH-EN take longer due to long sentences.
+If that is the case for you, please stop after 8 hours instead of 16 tasks.
+Be prepared to explain when we are checking team contributions.

 ### Who can be an annotator?